ibm-cloud-docs/speech-to-text-data/output.md

 ## Profanity filtering
 {: #profanity_filter}

-The profanity filtering feature is generally available for US English only.
+The profanity filtering feature is generally available for US English and Japanese only.
 {: note}

 The `profanity_filter` parameter indicates whether the service is to censor profanity from its results.
 By default, the service obscures all profanity by replacing it with a series of asterisks in the transcript.
 Setting the parameter to `false` displays words in the output exactly as transcribed.